 Does being lactose-intolerant mean I have to avoid all dairy?

 Unless you’re interested in exploring a vegan diet, there’s no need to completely avoid your favorite foods.
-Since lactose intolerance is a dose-dependent phenomenon, meaning its effect changes as the amount of lactose changes, Dr. Culver explained that patients can typically eat or drink dairy products, but just restrict the amount they eat instead of having to avoid lactose-containing products altogether.
+Since lactose intolerance is a dose-dependent phenomenon, meaning its effect changes as the amount of lactose changes, Dr. Culver explained that patients can typically eat or drink dairy or milk products, but just restrict the amount they eat instead of having to avoid lactose-containing products altogether.

 People with lactose intolerance may start with a more severe dietary restriction, like initially not eating dairy or any foods containing lactose, and then work up to their individually tolerated limit of lactose-containing foods.